rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 #### 9. About Page (+10)

 1. (+5) Contains brief information about the application and its author.
 The content is at the student's discretion.
-2. (+5) Access is granted to all users.
-Only considered if the page is implemented.
+2. (+5) Access is granted to both authenticated and unauthorized users.

 #### 10. Interface and Visual Design (+15)